Bordered manifolds with torus boundary and the link surgery formula: Arc systems and the link surgery formula

 \subsection{Free stabilization}

 In \cite{ZemGraphTQFT}*{Section~6}, the author describes maps for adding and removing basepoints to the Heegaard Floer complexes.
 These are referred to as \emph{free-stabilization} maps.
-One can also define a free stabilization map on the level of hypercubes.
+One can also define a free-stabilization map on the level of hypercubes.
 These are described in \cite{HHSZNaturality}*{Section~7.1}, and we recall the construction presently.